 The fuel gauge indicates the approximate fuel level in the fuel tanks.
 This gauge is a relative indication of the fuel supply available; it is not a calibrated instrument.
-On Yamaha equipped boats, fuel level is shown on the Yamaha display.

 Voltmeter

 The voltmeter displays the voltage for the battery and the charging system.
 The normal voltage for a full charged battery is 12.6 volts with the engine(s) off and 13 to 14.5 volts with the engine(s) running.